 - Repeat the application twice a day until the issue is resolved.

-- Rub the neem oil into the skin for up to 2 times a day if the infestation has spread all over the body.
+- Rub the neem oil into the skin for up to two times a day if the infestation has spread all over the body.

 - Tea tree oil is also a very powerful natural remedy.
 Tea tree oil has antifungal and antibacterial properties.
 It should be diluted before it's applied to the skin.
 A teaspoon of tea tree oil can also be added to a bath or equally diluted with olive oil and applied twice a day to the affected areas.

 - Cold water will provide moisture for the irritated skin.
-Soaking the infected areas in cold water for about 20 minutes 3 times a day will also aid in reducing inflammation.
+Soaking the infected areas in cold water for about 20 minutes three times a day will also aid in reducing inflammation.

 - Sulfur ointment is one of the oldest and most inexpensive ways of treating scabies.
 The sulfur ointment can be applied to the entire body before going to bed and washing it off in the morning.
-The treatment may be repeated for 3-4 days until the issue is resolved.
+The treatment may be repeated for three to four days until the issue is resolved.
 Skin should be clean before applying the sulfur ointment treatment; you may also use sulfur soap.

 How Long Has Scabies Been Around?